How AI Matchmaking helps you create successful events

 The new way of business matchmaking

-It also plays a crucial role in personalising the attendee journey.
-Instead of prompting random conversations, it encourages users to engage with relevant people and content, maximising every minute they spend during the event.
+Instead of prompting random conversations, it encourages users to engage with relevant people and content, maximizing every minute they spend during the event.

 Person-to-object matchmaking

-The main advantage of ExpoPlatform’s AI matchmaking module is it takes into account all objects on the platform.
+The main advantage of ExpoPlatform’s AI matchmaking module is that it considers all objects on the platform.

-Every event or community participant is linked with relevant people as well as products, exhibiting companies, speakers, sessions, news, webinars and more.
+Every event or community participant is linked to relevant people, products, exhibiting companies, speakers, sessions, news, webinars and more.

-Matchmaking algorithm explained: The matching algorithm is initialised using registration data and learns and improves itself through user behaviour – mainly their interactions.
+Matchmaking algorithm explained: The matching algorithm is initialized using registration data and learns and improves itself through user behavior – mainly their interactions.

-It then uses information from peer interests and behaviour that influences recommendations for the user.
+It then uses information from peer interests and behavior to influence recommendations for the user.

 Categories are used in two ways:

-Each person has a different level of interest for each product category – it’s not just yes or no. Meanwhile, everything on the platform – people, products, sessions, exhibitors etc are tagged by one or more product categories.
+Each person has a different level of interest in each product category – it’s not just yes or no. Meanwhile, everything on the platform – people, products, sessions, exhibitors etc. are tagged by one or more product categories.

-The system then recommends things that best match the user’s current interests, which can change over time.
+The system then recommends things that best match the user’s interests, which can change over time.

 Matches are based on answers to registration questions and usage statistics.
 These are generated by ML algorithms across all events where the platform is deployed with this module.